khalid-hussain/shaheen/chap12.md

 The bellicose tribes of Alpujarras thronged under Al-Zeghel's banner.
 After a long time, they got a chance to fight alongside the mujahideen of the falcon's territory.
-Because Mansour Bin Ahmed used to be considered Badr bin Mughira's successor, therefore, they requested Al-Zeghel to give them under Mansour Bin Ahmed's command.
+Because Mansour bin Ahmed used to be considered Badr bin Mughira's successor, therefore, they requested Al-Zeghel to give them under Mansour bin Ahmed's command.
 Mansoor prepared the battle map according to Badr bin Mughira's instructions and spread the tribal mujahideen on the entire pathways.
 He instructed them to seal the areas behind the Christian army as it